Adrian "Fletch" Fletcher: Casualty returns

+Temporary paralysis

-On 27 August 2016, it was confirmed that the episode's aftermath would be explored in the following Holby City episode, "Protect and Serve" and that Fletch would be a key character in the episode.
+The aftermath of Casualty's thirtieth anniversary episode was explored in the following Holby City episode, "Protect and Serve".
+Writers placed Fletch at the centre of the episode and used it to develop a new story for the character.
 In terms of production, the episode is a standalone episode and was filmed out of order from other episodes.
 In the episode, Fletch struggles to manage the wards following the crash and has to treat Steph Sims (Tonicha Lawrence), the "unstable" woman who caused Fletch's former colleague Connie Beauchamp (Amanda Mealing) to drive her car off the edge of a cliff.
 Fletch is also treating James Fielding (Kirk Barker), a patient who is obsessed with consultant Bernie Wolfe (Jemma Redgrave).
 When Fletch notices James' erratic behaviour, he suggests a psychiatric appointment, but Bernie disagrees.
 James and Steph disappear from the ward and Fletch discovers them in the basement with James threatening Steph with a screwdriver.
 As Fletch tries to calm him down, James accidentally stabs Fletch in the stomach.
 Fletch is taken to theatre, where Serena and Bernie save his life.
 Afterwards, Bernie confides in Serena that she blames herself for Fletch's condition.
 When asked why Fletch had suffered so much, Walkinshaw replied that it made for more entertaining storylines.
 He continued, "It is hard, but it shows good strength of character every time he has to pick himself up again."
 Walkinshaw thought it was realistic for so many bad things to happen to Fletch, but expected that something good would happen to him eventually.
 Harper explained that because Fletch is an "everyman" and a character who "the audience are always rooting for", it works when several bad things happen to him.
 He joked that Fletch had become a "punch bag" on the show.

 Writers planted a "worrying twist" in the story when Fletch's blood pressure drops as doctors attempt to wake him from his coma.
 However, when doctors try to awake Fletch again, he successfully awakes.
 Raf then takes over Fletch's care.
 Walkinshaw explained that Fletch and Raf's friendship is that close that Raf wants to do anything he can to save Fletch.
 Fletch's health deteriorates and he falls from his bed and injures himself.
 As a result, Fletch cannot feel anything in his legs and feet, leaving Raf "alarmed".
 Raf and Bernie then perform a lumbar puncture on Fletch and he is "terrified" when he cannot feel the needle.
 Walkinshaw told Wilson (What's on TV) that Fletch panics that he could die and his children would be parentless.
 Fletch then asks Raf to care for his children if he dies.
 Walkinshaw described the moment as "emotional" and opined that it is "lovely that two 'blokey' men can be that close and honest with each other".
 Raf promises to care for the children, but tells Fletch that he will save his life.